 Once you have submitted your application form and the closing date has passed you cannot change your preference(s) without a genuine reason i.e. you have moved address.
-You will need to send us a copy of your tenancy agreement which must be twelve months or more or which ends in the Autumn Term 31 December 2023 or a completion statement of your new property.
+You will need to send us a copy of your tenancy agreement which must be twelve months or more or which ends 31 December 2024 or a completion statement of your new property.
 We will also require a copy of your council tax statement to confirm you are residing at your new address.
 Please note we will not accept any tenancy agreements for a sixth month period.